The 2017/18 Edinburgh Vis Moot Team – applications open in September 2017

-For 2016/17 we are looking for team members who are wishing to engage in the Moot as extra-curricular activity.
-We are recruiting team members at the beginning of the new academic year; interested LLM students should ensure to attend the information event on the Vis Moot in the first week of their Masters studies.
-For any queries please contact Lucas Clover Alcolea firstname.lastname@example.org who will be coaching the team.
+Recruitment for the team will take place at the beginning of the new academic year in early September 2017.
+Interested LLM students should ensure to attend the information event on the Vis Moot in the first week of their studies.
+For any queries in the meantime please contact Fergus Whyte who will be coaching the team.

 The 2015/16 Edinburgh Vis Moot Team

-This year’s team is comprised of 8 students from China, The Netherlands, The United Kingdom, The United States, Cyprus, India, South Korea, Romania and Spain.
+The team was comprised of 8 students from China, The Netherlands, The United Kingdom, The United States, Cyprus, India, South Korea, Romania and Spain.
 See further information at 2015/16 team.

 Members of the 2015/16 team are: